 • A planned outage vs. lost customer commitments

-At organizations like Mellott, field service isn’t treated as an afterthought—i’s integrated into uptime strategy planning.
+At organizations like Mellott, field service isn’t treated as an afterthought—it’s integrated into uptime strategy planning.
 Learn more about service capabilities and support infrastructure here:

 Mellott Company